GoogleChrome/web.dev/src/site/content/en/blog/web-codecs/index.md

 ### Show support for the API

-Are you planning to use the Idle Detection API?
+Are you planning to use the WebCodecs API?
 Your public support helps the Chrome team to prioritize features and shows other browser vendors how critical it is to support them.

-Share how you plan to use it on the [WICG Discourse thread][wicg-discourse] Send a Tweet to [@ChromiumDev][cr-dev-twitter] with the `#idledetection` hashtag and let us know where and how you're using it.
+Share how you plan to use it on the [WICG Discourse thread][wicg-discourse] Send a Tweet to [@ChromiumDev][cr-dev-twitter] with the `#webcodecs` hashtag and let us know where and how you're using it.

 [Hero image](https://unsplash.com/photos/8eQOBtgn9Qo) by